-During Phase II (54 months - second grade) the study continued to examine the role of early care and it's relationship to the child's development, as well as the child's transition to formal (elementary) school.
+During Phase II (54 months through second grade), the study continued to examine the role of early care and its relationship to the child's development, as well as the child's transition to formal (elementary) school.

-During Phase III (third grade - sixth grade), the study focused on how the life experiences of children during the early and middle childhood years influenced their development.
+During Phase III (third grade through sixth grade), the study focused on how the life experiences of children during the early and middle childhood years influenced their development.

-The main purpose of Phase IV (seventh grade-ninth grade) is to investigate how earlier functioning and experiences in concert with contextual and maturational factors in adolescenc, influence social relationships, health, adjustment, and intellectual and academic development during middle adolescence.
-The ecological model that has guided this study since its inception is extended to include new outcomes and expanded contexts associated with adolescent development.
-A wide range of adolescent outcomes and contextual features will be assessed in one laboratory and one home visit at age 15.
-Additional information will be collected from health and pubertal maturation examinations at ages 13.5, 14.5, 15.5, and 16.5; monitored physical activity at age 15; analyses of middle school and high school transcripts; and surveys of middle school and high school personnel.
+The main purpose of Phase IV (seventh grade through ninth grade) was to investigate how earlier functioning and experiences, in concert with contextual and maturational factors in adolescence, influence social relationships, health, adjustment, and intellectual and academic development during middle adolescence.
+The ecological model that guided this study since its inception was extended to include new outcomes and expanded contexts associated with adolescent development.
+A wide range of adolescent outcomes and contextual features were assessed in one laboratory and one home visit at age 15.
+Additional information was collected from health and pubertal maturation examinations at ages 13.5, 14.5, 15.5, and 16.5; monitored physical activity at age 15; analyses of middle school and high school transcripts; and surveys of middle school and high school personnel.

-At each of these four phases, our staff has followed these children and their families through visits to their homes, child care settings, and schools, family visits to our laboratory, and phone calls several times each year.
-We have been studying the children's cognitive, language, and social development, health and academic achievement as well as family functioning from infancy to school age.
+At each of these four phases, our researchers followed these children and their families through visits to their homes, child care settings, and schools, family visits to our laboratory, and phone calls several times each year.
+We studied the children's cognitive, language, and social development, health, and academic achievement, as well as family functioning from infancy to school age.

 The information from this study is considered to be critically important to the national debates on the effects of children's family, child care, and school experiences on their development and on their performance and behavior in school.